 Elected City Offices

-The City has six nonpartisan elected offices:
+The City currently has 6 nonpartisan elected offices:

 Office | Incumbent | Term Expires |